coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 Windows users can leverage a technology called [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/faq) to easily switch between Windows and Linux tools.
 It is possible to run multiple Linux distributions simultaneously, making it great for cross-platform development.

 Setting up the Linux distribution remains just as difficult as setting up a new Linux computer.

 To ease the task, one can use Docker tools to describe the configuration of the distribution in a [dockerfile](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/).
-This dockerfile details every library to install, all the tools to download and extract, as well as the necesary environment variables.
-Usually this container image is used by the [CI system](https://jenkins.io/download/) to build the code on every commit.
+This dockerfile details each library to install, all the tools to download and extract, as well as the necessary environment variables.

+Usually, this container image is used by the [CI system](https://jenkins.io/download/) to build the code on every commit.

 In this post, I will show how to transform a dockerfile into a WSL distribution in an automated fashion.
 This allows the Windows developer to build and test the code on Linux using the same build environment as the CI system.